 The Cavan Way walking route enters the forest on Trail 2 through Giant’s Leap dry valley onto Trail 4 before exiting Cavan Burren Park towards Carrickterrim Special Area of Conservation (SAC) towards the village of Blacklion.

 Maps and information are available at the Centre.
-All features are widely interpreted inside the centre and along all walking routes across Cavan Burren Park.
-Visit the Market House Tourist Office in the centre of Blacklion for more information on Cavan Burren and the Geopark.
+All features are widely interpreted inside the Centre and along all walking routes across the Cavan Burren Park.
+Visit the The Market House in the centre of Blacklion for more information on the Cavan Burren Park and the Geopark.